University of Oklahoma investigates blackface, slur in video

 The video posted Friday to Twitter shows two women, one of whom is wearing black paint on her face and hands and uses a racial slur.

-OU’s Office of University Community confirmed in a statement Friday that an OU student was in the video, which it described as “inappropriate and derogatory.”
-The statement says university officials are following up with the students.
+The university confirmed Friday that two OU students were in the video, which it described as “inappropriate and derogatory.”

 The university in 2015 severed ties with a fraternity and expelled two students after several members took part in a racist chant caught on video that referenced lynching.